先頭へ

 Solution

-We contribute to a sustainable future for society
+We aim to create a sustainable future society

-by harnessing the power of an extremophilic alga, Galdieria.
+by harnessing the power of the extremophilic alga, Galdieria.

-Galdieria is an extremophilic alga that inhabits hot springs, it has high growth rates and is promising for various applications such as precious metal recovery, food colourants and environmental remediation.
+Galdieria is an extremophilic alga that inhabits hot springs, has high growth rates and is promising for various applications such as precious metal recovery, food colourant and environmental remediation.

 Our Solutions

-We have the methodologies for cultivation and the ways to maximise the metal adsorption ability of the microalga called Galdieria.
+We have the methodologies for cultivation and the ways to maximise the metal adsorption ability of a microalga called Galdieria.

-Our culture facility which is close to our main laboratory has capacity to produce 200 kg dry weight of Galdieria a month at present and this is immediately available.
+Our culture facility beside our main laboratory has capacity to produce 200 kg dry weight of Galdieria in a month available for various purposes.

 Our Solutions

-Our first Galdieria product is a precious metal adsorbent suitable for metal recycling and gold recovery.mining.
+The produced Galdieria is mainly processed as precious metal adsorbent and used for metal recycling and gold mining in domestic and international locales.

-Our precious metal adsorbent from Galdieria cells enables faster solid-liquid separation so can be safely and easily handled at ‘urban mine’ recycling sites.
+We are developing precious metal adsorbent from dried Galdieria cells which enables faster solid-liquid separation in order to increase the ease of handling at the urban mine recycling sites.

 High metal recovery efficiencies in highly acidic solution